Peter Spuhler: Other roles

-Spuhler is a member of the board of directors of the Aebi-Schmidt Group and holds other seats on the board of directors of two other companies: Gleisag (Rorschach) and Walo Bertschinger AG (Zurich).
+Spuhler is a member of the board of directors of the Aebi-Schmidt Group and is on the board of directors of two other companies: Gleisag (Rorschach) and Walo Bertschinger AG (Zurich).
 Since April 2019, he has been a member of Robert Bosch Industrietreuhand KG and also sits on the supervisory board of Robert Bosch GmbH.
 He is also a member of the Mittelthurgau Employers' Association in Weinfelden, the IG Freiheit, the Thurgau Chamber of Industry and Commerce (Weinfelden) and the Information Service for Public Transport (Bern).
-Spuhler is also involved in the Tele D Foundation (Diessenhofen) and is Vice President of the Betriebs AG of the ZSC Lions.
+Spuhler is also involved in the Tele D Foundation (Diessenhofen) and is vice president of the Betriebs AG of the ZSC Lions.